Quantitative-Big-Imaging/Quantitative-Big-Imaging-2015/Exercises/08-Description.md

 ### Configuring R in KNIME
 - Follow the instructions on the [wiki](https://github.com/kmader/Quantitative-Big-Imaging-2015/wiki/KNIME-Setup#configure-path-to-r-within-knime to setup) to get R setup correctly within KNIME
-- Within R (start it using the R command) install the 'Delaunay Triangulation and Voronoi Tesselation' package using the following command
+- Within R (start it using the R command) install the Grammar of Graphics, 'Delaunay Triangulation and Voronoi Tesselation' packages

 ```
-install.packages("deldir")
+install.packages(c("plyr","ggplot2","deldir"))
 ```

+You might need to restart KNIME afterwards.

 ## New Nodes